matias-sanchez/mysql_8.4_labs/per_feature_checks/default_changes.md

 - **Explanation**:

     - **Default Change**: In MySQL 8.4, `innodb_adaptive_hash_index` is OFF by default (previously ON in MySQL 8.0).
     - **Reason**: This feature can cause contention under high-concurrency workloads, such as multiple joins or `LIKE` queries with wildcards.
-Disabling it reduces unnecessary performance overhead for most modern systems.
+Disabling it reduces unnecessary performance overhead.
-    - **Recommendation**: Benchmark your workload to determine if enabling the Adaptive Hash Index (AHI) provides a measurable benefit.
+    - **Recommendation**: Benchmark the workload to determine if enabling the Adaptive Hash Index (AHI) provides a measurable benefit.
 Monitor contention using the `SHOW ENGINE INNODB STATUS` output.

 ---